christophhart/loris-tools/README.md

 A simple JUCE C++ app that's only reason of existence is prototyping the API without recompiling the big ol' HISE everytime.
 You probably will never need to use this.

-## Loris Toolbox

-A HISE Project that demonstrates how to use the Loris library with the scripting layer.
-It can be compiled to a standalone app, making it a GUI interface for the most important functions of Loris!